Analemma: Times of sunrise and sunset

 A similar geometrical method, based on the analemma, can be used to find the times of sunrise and sunset at any place on Earth (except within or near the Arctic Circle or Antarctic Circle), on any date.

 The origin of the analemma, where the solar declination and the equation of time are both zero, rises and sets at 6 a.m. and 6 p.m. local mean time on every day of the year, irrespective of the observer's latitude.
 (This estimation does not take account of atmospheric refraction.)
 If the analemma is drawn in a diagram, tilted at the appropriate angle for an observer's latitude (as described above), and if a horizontal line is drawn to pass through the position of the Sun on the analemma on any given date (interpolating between the date markings as necessary), then at sunrise this line represents the horizon.

 The origin appears to move along the celestial equator at a speed of 15° per hour, the speed of the Earth's rotation.
 The distance along the celestial equator from the point where it intersects the horizon to the position of the origin of the analemma at sunrise is the distance the origin moves between 6 a.m. and the time of sunrise on the given date.
 Measuring the length of this equatorial segment therefore gives the difference between 6 a.m. and the time of sunrise.

 The measurement should, of course, be done on the diagram, but it should be expressed in terms of the angle that would be subtended at an observer on the ground by the corresponding distance in the analemma in the sky.
 It can be useful to compare it with the length of the analemma, which subtends 47°.
 Thus, for example, if the length of the equatorial segment on the diagram is 0.4 times the length of the analemma on the diagram, then the segment in the celestial analemma would subtend 0.4 × 47° = 18.8° at the observer on the ground.
 The angle, in degrees, should be divided by 15 to get the time difference in hours between sunrise and 6 a.m.
 The sign of the difference is clear from the diagram.
 If the horizon line at sunrise passes above the origin of the analemma, the Sun rises before 6 a.m., and vice versa.

 The same technique can be used, mutatis mutandis, to estimate the time of sunset.
-Note that the estimated times are in local mean time.
+The estimated times are in local mean time.
 Corrections must be applied to convert them to standard time or daylight saving time.
 These corrections will include a term that involves the observer's longitude, so both the latitude and longitude affect the final result.